CooperNiebuhr/Federated-Bias-and-Consensus-Aware-Aggregation/README.md

 This repository began as a fork fro a PyTorch implementation of **Federated Averaging (FedAvg)** from *Communication-Efficient Learning of Deep Networks from Decentralized Data* (McMahan et al.), and has since been extended with my own research contributions under the **FedBaC** framework.
 This began as a course project but has been slightly extended.
 The project report detailing the mathematical formulation, metrics, ablation study, and preliminary results can be viewed here: [Project Report](report.pdf)

 FedBaC augments standard federated learning with **directional consensus**, **reliability-aware aggregation**, and an optional **client-side alignment regularizer**, targeting improved stability and performance under heterogeneous (non-IID) data.
+On non-IID MNIST, FedBaC improves final accuracy by ~6% over FedAvg.

 The codebase supports reproducible experiments on **MNIST** and **CIFAR-10** using **Dirichlet-based non-IID partitioning**.